*SUBMISSIONS ARE NOW CLOSED*

-The Norwich Film Festival is now open for submissions to the 2015 festival.
+The Norwich Film Festival is no longer accepting submissions to the 2015 festival.

 The second method is via Withoutabox (“WAB”).
 This is the internationally accepted, online, festivals submissions website, and is a preferred method of entry.
 You can submit online by clicking the link below.